mhornstein/Cloudinary-Test/Part3/article.md

 });
 ```

 Why recreate the object?
-Each transformation you apply - such as crop, overlay, or cartoonify - is appended to the same `myImage` instance.
+Each transformation you apply is appended to the same `myImage` instance.
 As a result, transformations accumulate.
 By instantiating a new CloudinaryImage that points to the original asset, you reset the state and restore the image to its unmodified form.

 ## Summary

 In this tutorial, you built a simple HTML/CSS/JS app that loads an image from Cloudinary and applies transformations using the JavaScript SDK.
-You've experienced firsthand how transformations let you adapt images on the fly, and how the SDK makes them easy to apply with clean, reusable code.
+You've experienced firsthand how transformations let you adapt images on the fly, and how the SDK makes them easy to implement with clean, reusable code.

 ## View the completed code